UbiquityRobotics/learn/index.md

 * [Doing More With Your Robot](ix_doing_more)

-  Connecting your robot to your LAN
+  You can do even more after connecting your robot to your LAN

 * [Programming Your Robot](ix_programming)